ElectronicsTinkerer/HIEPA/README.md

 # HIEPA: The Highly InEfficient Python Assembler (for the 65816)

+## Features

-## HIEPA is a semi-advanced macro assembler for the 65816 CPU, written in python.
+HIEPA is a semi-advanced macro assembler for the 65816 CPU, written in python.
 Among its features are:

 * Hidden symbols (start with an `_`)
 * Symbol table export as an includable header